DAVIDSON, N.C. - Two Davidson College students accused of making racist social media posts no longer attend the school.

-DAVIDSON, N.C. - Posts promoting anti-Semitism triggered concerns at Davidson College this week, especially this happened only days after a deadly shooting at a synagogue in Pittsburgh.
+Earlier this month, posts promoting anti-Semitism triggered concerns at Davidson College, especially happening only days after a deadly shooting at a synagogue in Pittsburgh.

 “This is not good,” senior Wilson Pava said.
 “This is not something we want to see on campus.”